-Cotton buds, toothbrushes, toys, golf balls, jewellery and scissors are just some of the things that make their way inside drains.
-Use a bathroom bin to dispose of these and other bathroom rubbish such as hygiene products, wet wipes and other waste.
+Wet wipes, cotton buds, toothbrushes, toys, golf balls, jewelry and scissors are just some of the things that make their way inside drains.
+Remember not to dispose of these and other bathroom rubbish such as hygiene products down your toilet.

-When these objects overload the system or cause wastewater blockages, it can be expensive to repair.
-If the blockage or overflow is on your property, you are responsible for any repair costs.
+If these objects overload the system or cause wastewater blockages, it can be expensive to repair.
+If the blockage or overflow is on your property, you are responsible for any of the repair costs.

 All toilet cleaning and shower products are safe to use without affecting our wastewater system.

-Follow our safe disposal tips to help ensure you aren't contributing to any wastewater blockages – or damage to your kitchen or bathroom.
+Our safe disposal tips will help you ensure that you avoid any wastewater blockages – or damage to your kitchen or bathroom.

 Cooking fats and oils – around 30% of blockages in our wastewater system are caused by fats, oils and grease solidifying in pipes.

 To avoid this:

 - remove grease and food scraps from your pots, pans and dishes before you wash them